Carlovo/full-stack-app-aws/README.md

 Lambda is configured to log by default.
 Terraform will destroy all logs produced upon `destroy`.

+#### CDN/CloudFront/Front end request logging

+If you want to have your requests to the app front end logged as well, then use `-var='log_cdn_requests=true'`.
+A new S3 bucket will be deployed where CloudFront will send the logs.

 #### API throttling / usage quota setting

 Run `terraform apply` with `-var='apis_rate_limit=42'` to throttle all API Gateway V1 (CRUD) methods and V2 (Textract) routes if more calls are made per second than the number given.